Floral flavours will be flowing in London this month as bars concoct special cocktails to celebrate the annual RHS Chelsea Flower Show.

 25ml Ratafia (from the Abruzzo region of Italy)

 Shake the ingredients well and pour into a cocktail glass.
 Finish with a sprig of mint.

-A few minutes’ walk away, the simply named Chelsea Flower Show cocktail is on offer at the St James Bar in the Sofitel London St James Hotel in Mayfair.
+A few minutes’ walk away, the simply named Chelsea Flower Show cocktail (pictured above) is on offer at the St James Bar in the Sofitel London St James Hotel in Mayfair.
 Priced £16, this aromatic drink has been developed in partnership with Edgerton Pink Gin, which is combined with violet syrup, rose liqueur, passion fruit juice and lime juice to create a distinctively pink cocktail with floral notes.

 During May, the bar’s guests can enjoy the cocktail with a special elderflower, violet and poppy-scented afternoon tea, which is also available in the hotel’s Rose Lounge and French brasserie, The Balcon.
 Throughout the Chelsea Flower Show, the Rose Lounge will be full of flowers carefully chosen to represent Edgerton Pink Gin and the hotel’s afternoon tea pastries.

 Vineet Bhatia London – the Chelsea restaurant opened last year by chef Vineet Bhatia – is offering a cocktail called the Appleroll (pictured above), available until the end of May.
 Priced £14, it is made with Belvedere Pure Vodka, Aperol, Passoã passion fruit liqueur, apple juice and soda, served with a frozen elderflower lollipop.